annhuangresearch/annhuangresearch.github.io/_posts/2025-1-25-decision-making.md

 ---
-title: "What can dyadic perceptual task tell us about real world cognition?"
+title: "What can a dyadic perceptual task tell us about cognition in real life?"
 layout: post
 date: 2025-01-25
 headerImage: false